palohiya/Financial-Analysis-and-the-Prediction-of-Stock-Returns/README.md

 ## Conclusion From Analysis:
 * **It has seen that 'March 2020' have the worst returns for most of the banks.
 Reason behind this is the [2020 Stock Market Crash also known as Coronavirus Crash](https://en.wikipedia.org/wiki/2020_stock_market_crash).**
 * **It can also be observed that 'October 2008' also have the worst returns for some banks.
 Reason behind this is the [2008 financial crisis](https://www.history.com/news/2008-financial-crisis-causes).**
 * **Yes Bank stocks would be classified as to be the riskiest over the entire period.
-Although it shows good growth from the start of 2014 till the third month on 2019, but then the stocks started to fall.**
+Although it shows good growth from the start of 2014 till the end on 2018, but then the stocks started to fall.**
 * **Punjab National Bank and Bank of Baroda stocks started to fall from early 2018.**
 * **Kotak Mahindra Bank stocks show the best growth over other banks.**